Social welfare payments 2026

 • Universal payments – to qualify for universal payments, you must meet specific personal circumstances

-As part of Budget 2026, Minister Dara Calleary TD announced the following updates:
+As part of Budget 2026, Minister Dara Calleary TD announced the following updates, effective from January:

 • €10 increase to most weekly core rates, including State Pensions, Jobseeker’s, Disability, Carer’s and One-Parent Family Payment.